-The growing areas of games design & study; human computer interaction/ UX design; media policy; and media management are creating exciting new careers in the information age.
-The master's program in M&I prepares you to have the skills to lead research and design in these dynamic areas.
-Faculty have set up a sequence of classes in these areas that include necessary skills and knowledge needed to excel in these fields.
-Students are not limited to these areas of study and can tailor an individual plan to pursue their own focus under the guidance of their advisor.
+The growing areas of games research and design; human computer interaction/ usability (HCI/UX); and media policy are creating new and exciting jobs.
+The master's program in M&I prepares students to have the skills to lead research and design in these dynamic areas.
+A team of faculty have selected a sequence of classes in these areas that include necessary skills and knowledge needed to excel in these fields.
+Students are not limited to these areas of study and can tailor an individual plan within our department to pursue their own focus under the guidance of their advisor.